-To trigger a heads-up notification, the app sets the notification channel importance to
+The app can trigger a heads-up notification by setting the notification channel importance to

-IMPORTANCE_HIGHor higher and ensures that the notification belongs to one of the following categories:
+IMPORTANCE_HIGHor higher and ensuring that the notification belongs to one of the following categories:

 Life of a heads-up notification

 After an app triggers a heads-up notification, the notification appears immediately on the car's screen.
-If the driver takes no action, the heads-up notification is dismissed automatically after 8 seconds (configurable by car manufacturers), except in the following cases:
+If the driver takes no action, the heads-up notification dismisses automatically after eight seconds, except in the following cases:

-Heads-up notifications remain if an app updates the notification within the 8-second time window.
+Heads-up notifications remain if an app updates the notification within the eight-second time window.

-When a heads-up notifications is dismissed, the notification is listed in the
+When a heads-up notification is dismissed, the notification is listed in the

 Notification API changes and restrictions for cars